In conjunction with Be Not Still: Living in Uncertain Times, join us for an evening with exhibition and di Rosa collection artist Ala Ebtekar.

 $10 General / $5 Members

 Ala Ebtekar is a Bay Area-based artist who was born in Berkeley to Iranian parents.
-His practice straddles installation, painting, text, time-based media, public events, and long-term pedagogical initiatives.
-He is the founder and director of “Art, Social Space, and Public Discourse,” a three-year Stanford global initiative on art that investigates the multiple contexts that shift and define changing ideas of public space.
-Ebtekar’s installation for Be Not Still takes the topic of citizenship as its locus; the artist transferred a GOODS/ERS2 field image from the Hubble Space Telescope, the first ultra-deep wide field image of the universe, onto an arrangement of large ceramic tiles.
-With no visible distinctions between stars, planets, space, or time, the work explores what it means to be a territory without borders.
+His practice encompasses installation, painting, text, time-based media, public events, and long-term pedagogical initiatives.
+He currently teaches at Stanford University in the Department of Art & Art History and Institute for Diversity in the Arts.
+Ebtekar is the founder and director of “Art, Social Space, and Public Discourse,” a three-year Stanford global initiative on art that investigates the multiple contexts that shift and define changing ideas of public space.

-Nima Hafezieh is an Iranian composer and pianist.
-He has worked as a composer since September 2009 and also as a music instructor from April 2012.
-He also works as a music transcriber and editor, and a music education advisor in support of the blind musicians and students and has cooperated with Association of Blind Students and Graduates in Iran since 2013.
-A well-educated musician, Nima’s most important talent is in piano improvisation in classical and contemporary music.
+Nima Hafezieh is an Iranian composer and pianist specializing in piano improvisation in classical and contemporary music.
+He has also worked as a music instructor, music transcriber and editor, and a music education advisor in support of blind musicians and students, including work with the Association of Blind Students and Graduates in Iran.